wattaniwan/699-Worshop-4Feb-2024/1create-dataset-bq.md

-- **Create BigQuery dataset**: xxx is last 3 digits of your student id
+- **Create BigQuery dataset**: XXX is last 3 digits of your student id

 ```
 bq mk dsongcpXXXass4